scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/eth-and-erc20-token-bridge.md

 When bridging ERC20 tokens, you don’t have to worry about selecting the right Gateway.
 This is because the `L1GatewayRouter` will choose the correct underlying entry point to send the message:

-- `L1StandardERC20Gateway`: This Gateway permits any ERC20 deposit and will be selected as the default by the L1GatewayRouter for an ERC20 token that doesn’t need custom logic on Scroll.
-On the very first token bridging, a new token will be created on Scroll L2 that implements the ScrollStandardERC20.
+- `L1StandardERC20Gateway`: This Gateway permits any ERC20 deposit and will be selected as the default by the L1GatewayRouter for an ERC20 token that doesn’t need custom logic on L2.
+On the very first token bridging, a new token will be created on L2 that implements the ScrollStandardERC20.
 To bridge a token, call the `depositERC20` function on the `L1GatewayRouter`.
 - `L1CustomERC20Gateway`: This Gateway will be selected by the `L1GatewayRouter` for tokens with custom logic.
 For an L1/L2 token pair to work on the Scroll Custom ERC20 Bridge, the L2 token contract has to implement `IScrollStandardERC20`.
 Additionally, the token should grant `mint` or `burn` capability to the `L2CustomERC20Gateway`.
-The address of `L2CustomERC20Gateway` is `0xa07Cb742657294C339fB4d5d6CdF3fdBeE8C1c68`.
 Visit the [bridge-erc20-through-the-custom-gateway.md](../../developer-guides/bridge-erc20-through-the-custom-gateway.md "mention") guide for a step-by-step example of how to bridge a custom token.

 All Gateway contracts will form the message and send it to the `L1ScrollMessenger` which can send arbitrary messages to L2.
 The `L1ScrollMessenger` passes the message to the `L1MessageQueue`.
 Any user can send messages directly to the Messenger to execute arbitrary data on L2.
 This means they can execute any function on L2 from a transaction made on L1 via the bridge.
 Although an application could directly pass messages to existing token contracts, the Gateway abstracts the specifics and simplifies making transfers and calls.